futurelearn/GildedRose-Refactoring-Kata/README.md

 ## How to use this Kata

+You can do this exercise in either Ruby or Typescript.

 The simplest way is to just clone the code and start hacking away improving the design.
 You'll want to carefully read the above requirements.
 I strongly advise you that you'll also need some tests if you want to make sure you don't break the code while you refactor.

 ### Discussion prompts